wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 > The operations are not applicable for Exchange transactions and Update Asset info transactions.

 The endpoints are private, so you should specify your [API key](/en/waves-node/node-api/api-key) in request header.
 In the request body, specify the transaction data in JSON, including `type` and ` sender`.
+If `timestamp` omitted, current node's time is used. `senderPublicKey` is ignored.

 The operations return the signed transaction in JSON format.
 The response body can be passed as a request body to the `POST /debug/validate` and `POST /transactions/broadcast` operations (see the next steps).